Medical Negligence Lawyers Call For Reassessment of Lax Regulation

 “We welcome the steps from the Royal College of Surgeons and Health Education England for next year but these are clearly too late for some patients that I have represented, some of whom have suffered life changing injuries.

 “It is shocking that an industry that is worth millions continues to work unregulated for the time being which can put a patient’s physical and mental health at risk.
-Patient care is just as important for cosmetic procedures as it is for non-cosmetic procedures. ” Mandy Luckman - Partner
+Patient care is just as important for cosmetic procedures as it is for non-cosmetic procedures. ” Mandy Luckman - Director of Strategic Growth (Seriously Injured and Vulnerable Audience)

 If you’ve suffered because of negligent cosmetic surgery, our clinical negligence lawyers could help you claim compensation.
 See our Cosmetic Surgery Claims page for more information.